CommonWealthRobotics/bowler-kernel/design.md

   - If credentials are required to resolve a dependency, the kernel must try to load them from the local environment first.
 If that fails, the kernel must ask the IDE for authentication.
 The authentication received from the IDE must not be stored on disk.
 If no IDE is available, dependency resolution fails and an exception is thrown at the call site.
 - A script may be given arguments via a list of objects when it is invoked.
 - A script may return an object when it returns.
+- !
+RFC: How are these objects serialized?

 #### GitFS